Actions to Support Media,

 UNESCO, United Nations and Partners:

 UNESCO’s Handbook on understanding and countering disinformation designed for journalism education and training.
-Collaboratively produced by international experts, it includes tools and exercises to support disinformation literacy and countermeasures relevant to the COVID-19 ’infodemic’. (*) This handbook is already available in 12 languages (English, French, Spanish, Arabic, Russian, Portuguese, Kazakh, Kyrgyz, Tajik, Indonesian, Thai and Vietnamese) and 29 more translations are currently in progress (German, Italian, Albanian, Bosnian, Macedonian, Dutch, Polish, Bulgarian, Romanian, Greek, Georgian, Turkish, Farsi, Chinese, Hindi, Bengali, Japanese, Korean, Filipino, Malaysian, Khmer, Burmese, Tetum, Pashto, Urdu, Tamil, Telugu, Igbo and Hausa).
+Collaboratively produced by international experts, it includes tools and exercises to support disinformation literacy and countermeasures relevant to the COVID-19 ’infodemic’. (*) This handbook is now available in 16 languages (English, French, Spanish, Arabic, Russian, Portuguese, Bosnian, Macedonian, Kazakh, Kyrgyz, Tajik, Indonesian, Malaysian, Tetum, Thai and Vietnamese) and 26 more translations are currently in progress (German, Italian, Albanian, Dutch, Polish, Bulgarian, Romanian, Greek, Georgian, Turkish, Farsi, Chinese, Hindi, Bengali, Japanese, Korean, Filipino, Khmer, Burmese, Pashto, Urdu, Tamil, Kiswahili, Amharic, Igbo and Hausa).

 UNESCO promotes media and information literacy to tackle disinformation, including the initiative “think before sharing”.